Exercise 23 (volo, nolo & possum)

 8.

-Translate the following sentence into Latin: Cicero said Caesar wanted to come into the garden.
+Translate the following sentence into Latin: We wanted to be able to see the queen.

 9.